Hafsa993/KnowHouseApp/README.md

 ### Sign In & Registration
-Users can register or sign in if they have an account with an email and password.
-After this in the registration flow, the user can join a family or create a new one and then specify their preferred household task categories.
+Users can easily register or sign in with their email and password.
+During registration, users can join an existing family group or create a new one, and then specify their preferred household task categories for a personalized experience.

 <p align="left" width="100%">
 <img height="400" src="img/images for high fi/signIn.png">